cetic/helm-nifi/README.md

 #### Configure how to persist data

-- **Disable**: The data does not survive the termination of a pod.
+- **Disable(default)**: The data does not survive the termination of a pod.
+- **Persistent Volume Claim**: Enable persistence so that data survives termination of the pod.
+There is the choice of using one large persistent volume (using subPath) or seven separate persistent volumes for config, data, logs, repos, etc.
-- **Persistent Volume Claim(default)**: A default `StorageClass` is needed in the Kubernetes cluster to dynamically provision the volumes.
-Specify another StorageClass in the `storageClass` or set `existingClaim` if you have already existing persistent volumes to use.
+  A default `StorageClass` is needed in the Kubernetes cluster to dynamically provision the volumes.
+Specify another StorageClass in the `persistence.storageClass` setting.

 #### Configure authentication